 I Lost My Body (2019)

 Winner of the 2020 César Award for Best Animated Film, I Lost My Body is a genre-bending fever dream, propelled by gorgeous art and an appropriately bizarre premise.
 The star of the film?
 A severed hand.
-When the hand gains consciousness in a dissection lab, it has one primary purpose: to return to its body.
-The hand must scramble through Paris to find its way back to the pizza delivery man who is missing him, all the while remembering the glory days when it was still attached to the man.
+When the hand gains consciousness in a dissection lab, it has one primary purpose: To return to its body.
+The hand must scramble through Paris to find its way back to the pizza delivery man who is missing him, all the while remembering the glory days when it was still attached.
 That is, until they met Gabrielle.